pipecraft2/user_guide/doc/pre-defined_pipelines.rst

 .. important::

   OptimOTU requires a specific directory structure for input data.
 See below.
-  Note than if you are analysing one a singe sequencing run, you still need to follow the directory structure, but just need to have a single directory in "01_raw" (e.g. "Run1", but you can name it as you want).
+  Note than if you are analysing a single sequencing run, you still need to follow the directory structure, but just need to have a single directory in "01_raw" (e.g. "Run1", but you can name it as you want).

 .. code-block::